SimonHansul/AmphiDEB/README.md

 ## Model variants

+The package implements two model variants, `M1` is currently the default.
+`M1` tends to be easier to fit to data (at least with the current routines), but is less biologically coherent, because metamorphs still ingest some food during climax (though at reduced rate).

+`M2` is more biologically sound, but robust calibration routines are work in progress.

 ### M1

 This is the default.
 All analyses in the AmphiDEB project are as of now (2025-06-04) based on this model.